 Case in point, virtual assistants.

-Roughly one in every three people use virtual assistants each and every day.
+Roughly one in every three people use virtual assistants at least once a week.
 And 55% say the tech makes their life easier.
 In three years’ time, there’ll be 8 billion voice-based devices in the world – more than one device per person alive.